David Haward Bain: Teaching career

-Following his fellowship year (1980) at Middlebury College's annual Bread Loaf Writers’ Conference on its Ripton campus in the Green Mountains of Vermont, Bain was named to the conference faculty for ten subsequent years, thereafter serving terms on the admissions board and other committees; designated the Bread Loaf Historian in the mid-1980’s, he has lectured annually at the conference for many years.
+Following his fellowship year (1980) at Middlebury College's annual Bread Loaf Writers' Conference on its Ripton campus in the Green Mountains of Vermont, Bain was named to the conference faculty for ten subsequent years, thereafter serving terms on the admissions board and other committees; designated the Bread Loaf Historian in the mid-1980's, he has lectured annually at the conference for many years.

 In 1987, Bain joined the faculty at Middlebury College in Vermont, with the Creative Writing Program in the English and American Literatures Department, as lecturer, part-time, and ultimately as senior lecturer, for 32 years.
 Also, he was an affiliate with the Environmental Studies Program.
 Bain retired in June 2019.
+His former students and advisees who have been publishing their own work include: Emma Cline, Justin Haythe, Jennifer Percy, David Philipps, Vendela Vida, David Gilbert, Lauren Markham, Dan O'Brien, Matthew Power, Emily Mitchell, Lewis Robinson, and T Cooper.

 Personal life

-Bain married the painter Mary Smyth Duffy in 1981; she died in 2002.
-He has two children.
-He is partnered with Linda Fotheringill.
+Bain married the painter Mary Smyth Duffy in 1981; she died in 2002; they had two children, one surviving (2023).
+He married Linda Fotheringill in 2021.